Palace of Tranquil Longevity: Restoration

 The Qianlong Garden is currently undergoing restoration in a new partnership between the Palace Museum in Beijing and the New York-based World Monuments Fund.
 To tackle the myriad challenges of such a unique restoration, including assessing the Qianlong Emperor's idiosyncratic mixture of Han, Manchu, and European materials and techniques and battling centuries of dust and decay, the project brought together the (American) WMF's "well-practiced conservation techniques" and Chinese experts' "deep understanding of the Qianlong Emperor's architectural tastes and decorative predilections.
 The supporting cast includes aging artisans whose rarefied skills somehow survived the Cultural Revolution, when traditional craftsmanship was considered bourgeois and worthy of punishment."
 The partnership's "slavishly faithful restoration" of the first suite completed, the Juanqinzhai, is "somewhat of a milestone" in China, where, according to The New York Times, "historic preservation usually entails razing a structure and replacing it with a brightly painted replica."

 Beijing's China Daily lauded the achievements of the Juanqinzhai, and reported that "The results have been so successful that the WMF, a private, non-profit New York-based preservation group, has extended its alliance with Chinese cultural officials to restore the Qianlong Garden's 26 other buildings and four courtyards."
 The Chinese have contributed an additional US$5 million to extend the project.
 The entire US$18 million, long-term restoration of the Qianlong Garden was initially slated to end in 2017, but now is expected to finish in 2019, in time for the Forbidden City's 600th anniversary in 2020.

+As Qianlong Garden was built in the 1770s.
+With the help of a collaborative effort between the museum and the World Monument Fund, this led to a successful 25 year renovation that started in 2000 and has been officially finished in early September of 2025. major renovation work started in 2002 after the State Council, China's cabinet, announced an initiative during an on-site meeting, which led to the start of.
+This was an important movement for China as it was a message to show people that even as history is in the past we still work hard to keep it alive.
+As they believe that the experiences of restoring the Qianlong Garden helps conserve Qing Dynasty architecture across China.